Frequently Asked Questions For Potential Applicants

 No, however, we may require applicants who are invited to interview to take a critical thinking online exam prior to the interview which we will provide a link for along with your interview invite.

-I attended a BSN program that was Pass/Fail.
+I attended a BSN program that was Pass/Fail (competency based).
 How does that impact me?

-A pass standard at these schools is commonly a 3.0.
+A pass standard at these schools is a 3.0.
 Therefore a "P" will be calculated into their overall GPA as a 3.0.
-Prospective applicants have the option to reaching out to each course instructor to get a letter certifying their work was >3.0.
-Otherwise, all of their P classes = 3.0 for calculation purposes.
+All of their P classes = 3.0 for calculation purposes.

 A 3.0 would NOT make you a competitive applicant.